Here we give a high-level overview of the workflow required for defining and fitting a model with

 ,

-around zero, then the prior mean of \(\alpha\) is 1%.
+symmetric around zero, then the prior mean for the IFR is 1%.
 EuropeCovid$inf2death

-Flaxman et al. (2020), which is a discretized p.d.f. of a mixture of Gamma random variables.
+Flaxman et al. (2020).
+This is a density function for a discretized mixture of Gamma

 Additional arguments include family